floorford/bootcamp--week-09--react/scripts/05-react-router/README.md

 	- Unavailable for IE9 and lower
 	- Clean routes: `www.example.com/person/john`
 	- Needs to be backed by a web server i.e. if the route only exists in the react app but not on server, reloading, linking etc. (anything that hits the server directly) will return 404
+    - 404: HTTP network response, symbolises server or page not found
 	- Server has access to the full URL
 	- Large applications
     - Works for us because our web server which only deals with rendering our react app
 - HashRouter:
-	- Uses URL hash
+	- Uses URL with hash
-	- Server side routing independant from client side routing
+	- The hash keeps the server side routing independant from client side routing
 	- No browser issues
 	- Server does not have access to the path after the # -`www.example.com/#/person/john`
 	- Client interprets bit after the hash
-	- Small client side app which doesn't need a backend OR is has routes which should not effect the browser URL e.g a widget on a website
+	- Small client side app which doesn't need a backend OR has routes which should not effect the browser URL e.g a widget on a website

 - Keep `Header` separate but use `Route` for rest
 - Add a route with `exact path="/"` to `Content` using the `component` prop